Mama June Kids Honey Boo Boo And Pumpkin Need To Lose Weight, Mom Won’t Allow It

 — People Magazine (@people) March 9, 2017

 However, Mama June is not the only woman in her family to have struggled with her weight.
-Daughters Alana, 11 (“Honey Boo Boo”), and Lauryn, 17 (“Pumpkin”), both have weight issues of their own.
-And in a recent episode of From Not To Hot, the family’s doctor suggested that the girls might want to take up their mom’s eating habits for their own health as well.
+Daughters Alana, 11 (“Honey Boo Boo”) and Lauryn, 17 (“Pumpkin”) both have weight issues of their own.
+And in a recent episode of From Not To Hot, the family’s doctor suggested that the girls might want to take up their mom’s eating habits, for their own health as well.

 Honey Boo Boo was having none of that.